latcraft/dashboard/DEBUG.md

     curl http://dashboard.latcraft.lv:3030/events

-To see incoming events in browser's Javascript console just add the following line to any active widget's `ready` method:
+To see incoming events in browser's Javascript console, just add the following line to any active widget's `ready` method:

     Dashing.debugMode = true